-Instant Pot Ham and Bean Soup is the perfect budget-friendly recipe, that can be made in just a few minutes using your Instant Pot.
-Hearty, healthy, delicious and with lots of flavors.
+Instant Pot Ham and Bean Soup is the perfect budget-friendly recipe, that can be made in just a few minutes using your pressure cooker.
+This is a hearty, healthy, and delicious recipe with lots of flavors.

 Easy Instant Pot Ham and Bean Soup

-Instant Pot Ham and Bean Soup is a comfy and easy to make meal.
+Instant Pot Ham and Bean Soup is one of the best comfort and easy meals to make.
 It will warm up your soul and give your body the nutrients it needs, because it is full of protein and veggies.

 This recipe can be easily made with leftover holiday ham, but you don’t have to wait for leftover ham in order to enjoy it.
 I like to buy the cubed ham for this recipe and make it every time I crave a hearty and delicious meal.